MK2112/any_to_any.py/README.md

       - `-f` or `--format`: File format of desired output, either `mp3`, `gif` or `png` (required)
       - `-o` or `--output`: Directory to save MP3 files.
 If not provided, it will write to the MP4 path.
       - `-d` or `--delete`: Delete MP4 files after conversion (optional).
+   - Flask-based interaction via Web Browser is in the making, for now it's CLI

 ## Supported Formats
 - [x] mp3